VatConnect/FSX/README.md

 ![alt tag](vc.png)

 Project currently under development (not all features implemented yet).
-Project files are for compiling with MS Visual Studio 2015 (free Community edition is used here)
+Project files are for compiling with MS Visual Studio 2015 (free Community edition is used here).

 # Description